aldolat/private-content/README.md

 Starting from version 2.4, the user can choose the container element for the text:

 * `p` is the default value;
 * `div` is another option.
-This element lets you use HTML elements like lists, headings, and more.
+This element allows you use HTML elements like lists, headings, and more.
 * `span` is the final option.
 This element allows you to add private content inline.

 Usage: